Paulistas: Economic development of São Paulo

 The economic development of São Paulo only really took off with the founding of coffee plantations in the nineteenth century.
 Those coffee plantations were manned, from the beginning, by slaves, and remained so during most of the 19th century.
 Not even the abolition of the transatlantic trade changed this, with the coffee barons resorting to the import of slaves from the Northeastern and Southern regions.
 Both the coffee planters and the Brazilian government, however, were aware that the abolition of slavery could be postponed but not avoided at all; as a result, a few experiments in immigration were tried during this period, and some ideas were discussed, including the immigration of Chinese workers.
 Only in the 1880s, however, did immigration start in earnest.

 From then on, immigration was the solution adopted to what was seen as a labour shortage, and Italian and Spanish immigrants made the bulk of the workers brought to coffee plantations; the reasons why ex-slaves were not employed, or were only marginally employed, are unclear and subject to debate.
 Much is made of a supposed "whitening" ideology, or even "program", but the cold fact is that, when faced with the impossibility of obtaining European manpower, the coffee barons had no qualms about resorting to Japanese immigrants.
 A curious fact from this period was the immigration of American Southerners, called Confederados, moving from a country where slavery had been abolished to one where it still existed.
 Of course, those were not manual workers and did not come to work in coffee plantations.

 The wealth produced by coffee culture eventually sparked urbanisation and industrialisation; the growing urban environment attracted even more immigrants, especially Armenians, Italians, Germans, Portuguese, Syrians, and Lebanese.
 Later, as the foreign immigration declined, a strong chain of internal migration from other regions of Brazil developed.

 Paulista language

-Initially, the Paulistas, as well as the other populations from Paulista territories, communicated in the general Paulista language, a creole language formed in the 16th century from ancient Tupi dialects, with influences from the Portuguese and Spanish languages.
+Initially, the Paulistas, as well as the other populations from Paulista territories, communicated in the Paulista General Language, a creole language formed in the 16th century from ancient Tupi dialects, with influences from the Portuguese and Spanish languages.
 At the beginning of the 17th century, Paulista bandeiras began a series of raids against the Spanish Jesuit missions in search of Guarani slaves to work in Paulista lands.
 As a result, the contact established during this period of wars between the Paulistas and the Spanish brought elements of the Guarani language into the language.

 Today it has a few registers, being a dead language due to mass immigration and the obligation of the Portuguese language imposed by the governments of Brazil, initially from 1758 on, with a decree by Sebastião José de Carvalho.